jaols/ADExportImport/ReadMe.md

 ## Known issues
 A version based on ADSI of the export process may be in the making for use on a Windows client without the ActiveDirectory module.

-Support for non-inherited access in `ntSecurityDescriptor` is probably in the cards for the future.
+Support for non-inherited access in `ntSecurityDescriptor` is also probably in the cards for the future.

 This is the first version, so please report suggestions and/or improvements.